psafont/xcp-ng-build-env/README.md

 ```

 ## Using the container

+Install the `run.py` script with
+`uv tool install --from path/to/xcp-ng-build-env xcp-ng-build`.

 Use the `run.py` script.
 It accepts a variety of parameters allowing for different uses:
 * rebuild an existing source RPM (with automated installation of the build dependencies)